Probing the electromagnetic response of dielectric antennas by vortex electron beams: Introduction

-Interestingly, besides conventional electron beams, recent efforts have led to generation of vortex electron beams (VEBs) in (S)TEM\cite{Bliokh_VEB,Lloyd_review,bliokh_review,Uchida,McMorran,Beche,Mafakheri,vanacore}.
+Interestingly, besides conventional electron beams, recent efforts have led to the generation of vortex electron beams (VEBs) in (S)TEM \cite{Bliokh_VEB,Lloyd_review,bliokh_review,Uchida,McMorran,Beche,Mafakheri,vanacore,tavabi}.
 VEBs carry orbital angular momentum (OAM), which could facilitate direct interaction of the beam with excitations of both electric and magnetic nature.
-Besides various applications in probing magnetic fields\cite{Guzzinati,grillo2017observation}, magnetic transitions in bulk materials\cite{Verbeeck_2010,Lloyd,Yuan,Rusz} and chirality of crystals\cite{Juchtmans}, the introduction of VEBs (and other shaped beams) in electron microscopy might also open a pathway for symmetry-based selective excitation of EM modes in photonic nanostructures\cite{Ugarte,Guzzinati_2017,zanfrognini2018orbital}, separation of electric and magnetic modes\cite{Mohammadi}, or for developing the local investigation of the dichroic response of chiral nanoantennas\cite{Asenjo_garcia,zanfrognini2018orbital}.
+Besides various applications in probing magnetic fields \cite{Guzzinati,grillo2017observation}, magnetic transitions in bulk materials \cite{Verbeeck_2010,Lloyd,Yuan,Rusz} and chirality of crystals \cite{Juchtmans}, the introduction of VEBs (and other shaped beams) in electron microscopy by using adjustable phase plates \cite{Verbeeck2018,PAC,OFEM} might also open a pathway for symmetry-based selective excitation of EM modes in photonic nanostructures \cite{Ugarte, Guzzinati_2017, zanfrognini2018orbital}, separation of electric and magnetic modes \cite{Mohammadi}, or for developing the local investigation of the dichroic response of chiral nanoantennas \cite{Asenjo_garcia,zanfrognini2018orbital}.

 In this work, we show that STEM-EELS with the use of either a conventional or a vortex beam might be a suitable technique for distinguishing between the electric and magnetic nature of electromagnetic modes supported by dielectric antennas.
-We perform fully retarded calculations to retrieve the electromagnetic field arising from the electron-sample interaction and calculate EEL spectra, considering the interaction with electron beams of both zero and non-zero OAM.
-We study single and dimer dielectric antennas of different shapes, in particular spherical and cylindrical structures, made of silicon.
-We show that by varying excitation parameters or by comparing the spectra acquired with a non-vortex and a vortex beam, fast electrons preferentially couple to a specific type of modes.
-Finally, we explore dichroism in the EEL signal emerging when the VEB interacts with a chiral dielectric nanostructure.
+We start by introducing a quantum-mechanical description of the inelastic interaction of VEBs with a general (classically responding) sample and with a point-like polarizable object, for which we obtain a closed form in the limit of a tightly focused VEB.
+To introduce the possibility of calculating the EEL spectrum with a VEB (v-EELS) for a spatially extended nanostructure, we find a source equivalent to the VEB within the framework of classical electrodynamics (see Fig.~\ref{fig:schematic}) and perform fully retarded calculations to retrieve the electromagnetic field arising from the VEB-sample interaction.
+We calculate EEL spectra considering the interaction with electron beams of both zero and non-zero OAM.
+We study single and dimer dielectric antennas of different shapes, particularly spherical and cylindrical structures made of silicon.
+We show that by varying excitation parameters or by comparing the spectra acquired with a non-vortex and a vortex beam, fast electrons preferentially couple to modes of electric and magnetic nature, respectively.
+Finally, we explore dichroism in v-EELS emerging for a chiral dielectric nanostructure.